IE-482-582/Final-Project---Maze-Runners/README.md

 cd ~/catkin_ws/
 rosrun rqt_graph rqt_graph
 ```
-*NOTE - You can compare your rqt_graph with the rqt_graph attched above to see whether it is working correctly or not.*
+*NOTE - You can compare your rqt_graph with the rqt_graph attached above to see whether it is working correctly or not.*

 ---

-## Measure Of Success
+## Measure of Success

 | Measure of Success (from your PROPOSAL) | Status (completion percentage) |